 Jeff is Founder and COO of Metric Theory, a digital marketing company, and an instructor of Interpersonal Dynamics at Stanford University.
 Previously, Jeff was an investor on the founding teams of multiple companies.
 He now runs his own consulting practice, Engaged Management, guiding company cultures through transformation and complexity and generating optimal results by emphasizing social and emotional alignment.
 On the Board of Directors at Boys to Men and Cultivate the Karass, Jeff holds an MBA from Stanford and a BS in Human and Organizational Development from Vanderbilt.

 Greg is Catholic Chaplain at California State Prison, Sacramento.
 Prior to this position, he spent over ten years working as a high school and university campus minister.
 Outside of his role as Catholic Chaplain, Greg serves as a spiritual director and is working toward enneagram teacher certification.
 He was first introduced to Inside Circle when he served as a volunteer chaplain at CSP-Sac as a member of the Jesuit Volunteer Corps in 2004-2005.
 Greg holds a BA in Philosophy from Loyola University Maryland, an MA in Christian Spirituality from Loyola University Chicago, and an MA in Theology from Xavier University.

-Gordon Brown, Board Member
+Stephen Walker, Board Member